RickLloyd24/Beer-Keg-Monitor/Readme.md

 - Controls Beer freezer temperature

-- Provides email and text message notifications.

-- Provides local and remote displays via Wi-Fi.

-  - Accessible anywhere in the world with Port Forwarding

 - Monitors up to 8 beer taps.

 - Temperature Stability +/- 0.75 degrees F

-- Works with all DHT and/or MCP9808 Temperature Sensors
+- Works with all DHT,  MCP9808 and/or DS18B20 Temperature Sensors

-  - Up to 3 temperature sensors can be used.
+- - Up to 3 temperature sensors can be used.

+- #NEW# Gets Time of day via WiFi and Network Time Protocol

+- #NEW# Added CO2 Saver Support (See CO2 Saver Project)

+- #NEW# Provides Redundant Power Supply Support

 ## Introduction